Ryanjlowe/amazon-pinpoint-sms-connect-chat/README.md

-# amazon-pinpoint-sms-connect-chat
+# Amazon Pinpoint SMS Connect Chat Connector

+Using this architecture, customers can create a bridge between Amazon Connect and Amazon Pinpoint allowing for end customers to chat with Amazon Connect agents over two-way SMS.
+To get started, follow the readme below.
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.

-- hello_world - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.